ringcentral/ringcentral-web-phone/README.md

 https://github.com/tylerlong/rc-web-phone-demo-2 provides conference features.
 You may create conference, invite a number to the conference, merge an existing call to the conference, etc.

-## Recover from network outage

-If you believe your app just recovered from network outage and the underlying websocket connection is broken, you may call `webPhone.start()`.
-It will create a brand new websocket connection to the SIP server and re-register the SIP client.

 ## Mutiple instances and shared worker